-Balkantrails offers the opportunity of travelling over two millennia in time, by visiting the vestiges of three fortifications built successively on the same location, but in three different eras.
+Balkantrails offers the opportunity of traveling over two millennia in time by visiting the vestiges of three fortifications built successively on the same location but in three different eras.
 Each fortification encompasses the previous one: the Roman Fort (106 AD) is encompassed by the medieval fortress (built between the sixteenth and seventeenth century), which is in turn encompassed by the Alba Carolina Citadel or the Vauban fortification (built in the eighteenth century).

 The Alba Carolina fortress has been recently restored and is open for visits.
-Anyone who crosses its thresholds should spend at least a few hours, to see the discoveries made in the main chamber and in the channel between the walls, as well as the artillery platform, the tourist routes of the city and the park in the Fortress.
+Anyone who crosses its thresholds should spend at least a few hours to see the discoveries made in the main chamber and the channel between the walls, the artillery platform, the tourist routes of the city, and the park in the Fortress.

 The Gateway to the citadel is the starting point of this journey through ancient times.
 The first building at this location was a Benedictine monastery, documented in 1294.
 However, after the dissolution of the monastery, this is where the Principality Mint began to function.
 Coins were stamped here for almost two centuries, starting with 1714.
 In the nineteenth century, the same place becomes the city’s prison.

-The Armory underlying Bethlem Bastion is one of the former guard-rooms of the medieval citadel, now reconstructed as an armory, with vintage decor.
-When the works for building Alba Carolina Fortress began, in 1715, the Guard Room was transformed into a bakery.
+The Armory underlying Bethlem Bastion is one of the medieval citadel’s former guard-rooms, now reconstructed as an armory, with vintage decor.
+When the works for building Alba Carolina Fortress began in 1715, the Guard Room was transformed into a bakery.
 Two huge ovens used for producing the bread required for all the city residents functioned in this room until the beginning of the twentieth century.
-Ancient weapons, shields, and armors can be discovered in this room.
+Ancient weapons, shields, and armor can be discovered in this room.

 ALBA IULIA’s National Museum of Unification is among the most important museums in Romania.
-The museum is housed in a building named “Babylon”, built between 1851 and 1853, originally with military purposes.
+The museum is housed in a building named “Babylon,” built between 1851 and 1853, originally for military purposes.
 “Babylon” is the most important romantic architectural monument in this town.
-The building is located inside the Citadel Alba Carolina, and has two floors and over one hundred rooms, hosting the main exhibition, as well as a library and restoration laboratories.
+The building is located inside the Citadel Alba Carolina and has two floors and over one hundred rooms, hosting the main exhibition and a library and restoration laboratories.